 How often should I clean a French press in commercial use?

 After every batch.
 Residual oils go rancid quickly.
 Disassemble the plunger, rinse all parts with hot water, and let air dry.
 Once a week, deep-clean with mild detergent.
-For best practices, read our guide on how to clean a French press effectively.
+For automatic brewers, follow the manufacturer's cleaning schedule, typically involving a daily rinse and monthly descaling.
+Proper maintenance is crucial for flavor and equipment longevity.
+Our commercial coffee repair services can help if issues arise; see our

 Conclusion